 On the upside, you can get rid of the gas and relieve morning sickness by following certain home remedies.
 And that’s what we discuss here, along with what to do if it does not go away using home remedies.
 So read on.

 Your body goes through a plethora of changes during your pregnancy and gas is a result of some of the normal processes that take place.
 Firstly, your body produces more testosterone and estrogen during this time, and they can relax your muscles, absorb more water and retain gas in the body, making you feel bloated.
 Progesterone also relaxes the muscles in your gastrointestinal tract as well, which leads to a slowed-down digestion process and delayed gastric emptying (1).

-During the second half of your pregnancy, your growing uterus which accommodates the growing baby puts pressure on your abdomen, slowing down the digestion that may lead to pregnancy bloat.
+During the second half of your pregnancy, your growing uterus which accommodates the growing baby puts pressure on your intestines situated right behind it, slowing down the digestion that may lead to pregnancy bloat.
 Put to the mix all the prenatal supplements that you take, especially iron, which is known for causing constipation (1).
 Constipation makes you feel gassy and bloated.